Ali-Mikael/Pen-testing/h1-CyberKillChain.md

 <img width="1174" height="116" alt="2026-03-26-17:13:14" src="https://github.com/user-attachments/assets/722aaf3d-a108-411b-a9a5-87916c6e7cab" />

-There was an error with TLS (which is on by default), so we search the man pages for a solution.
+There was an error with TLS (which is used by default), so we search the man pages for a solution.
 ```Terminal
 $ man mysql
 ```
-We find the correct flag to use (--skip-tls) and try again.
+1. We find the correct flag to use (--skip-tls) and try again.

-This time we get `access denied`, so I remove the `-p` flag (password) and try again.
+2. This time we get `access denied`, so I remove the `-p` flag (password) and try again.

-It doesn't work either, so I try a third time by switching user to `root`:
+3. It doesn't work either, so we change user to  `root`:

 <img width="1324" height="536" alt="2026-03-26-17:17:08" src="https://github.com/user-attachments/assets/91cea834-4d7c-4c05-9f84-9465f9ef5b56" />

-The root account wasn't secured properly, so we're able to access the database.
+The root account wasn't secured properly, so we're able to access the database!

 > [!TIP]
 > Search for "SQL cheat sheet" online and place it so that you can quickly recall the syntax!